UCSCRocketry/ground-control/gcs-react-app/backend/README.md

     npm run start-backend           // no need to run this if your backend is still up! npm start                       // starts the frontend

 Then navigate to http://localhost:3000/fetch .
-There should be a simple page displaying the values from the backend!
+There should be a simple page displaying real-time values from the backend!